-A diet break is a planned and purposeful two-week break from dieting to help prepare psychologically and physiologically for the next phase.
-Skip implementing them to your own peril.
+A diet break is a planned and purposeful break from dieting, anything from one day, up to two weeks.
+I get all of my clients to take them, as they help prepare them psychologically and physiologically for the next phase of dieting.
+Adherence is easier, results are better, skip implementing them to your own peril.

 Everyone wants to be ripped, now.
 Nobody wants to wait.
 Our capacity for patience is being eroded every day by our ‘Get it now, Pay later‘ culture.
 Let me be very clear: If you take this attitude towards your diet then sooner or later you are destined to fail.